-Fran came to us with a serious, disputed workers comp case against a huge company in Greer.
+Fran came to us with a serious, disputed South Carolina workers comp case against a huge company in Greer.
 The legal deadline to file was fast approaching, as she attempted to handle the claim herself almost two years.
 A faithful employee, she didn’t want to file, but her injuries left her out of work and she became desperate when her employer wouldn’t help her.

 Fran worked for a local manufacturer.
 Despite clear symptoms from her work injury – immediate intense pain in her low back that soon ran into her legs – her employer refused to give her workers comp medical treatment.

 The employer deemed her injuries “preexisting.”
 We’re familiar with that.
 It’s a favorite defense term to deflect responsibility to pay benefits.